wizhardhacker1/USBAlert/README.md

 # USBAlert
-sends email alert when a USB is inserted - includes, IP, Hostname and current user
+sends email alert when a USB Drive is inserted - includes, IP, Hostname and current user.
+This helps with USB policies along with bilocker

 To use convert to exe using -   pyinstaller --onefile .\USBAlert.pyw